AkberIqbal/talentC/readme.md

 FINAL RESULT
 ==============
-finals files will be placed in the /dist folder
+final files will be placed in the /dist folder

 Thanks
 Akber Iqbal